esteem-boy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task #8: The result of this script should produce the arithematic sum of integer 128 and the value of a variable named KNOWLEDGE
 Task #9: Write a script that print the result of POWER divided by DIVIDE and followed by a new line Task #10: Write a script that displayed the result ofBREATH to the power of LOVE.
 Where BREATH and LOVE and both environment variables
+Task #11: Write a script that convert a number from base 2 to base 10